As the model has been in use for several years, it was felt a refresh of its effectiveness was appropriate.

 - Exemplary: Fully embedded within the system and outcomes for people reflect this, continual improvement driven by incremental and innovative changes

-Refreshing the High Impact Change Model
+High Impact Change Model

 This model aims to focus support on helping local system partners to improve health and wellbeing, minimise unnecessary hospital stays and encourage them to consider new interventions.